Apply for PCC funding

 Rules governing the fund are set out in Section 143 of the Anti-Social Behaviour, Crime and Policing Act 2014.

-The fund is only open at certain times of year and is themed around ten key criteria.
+The fund is open at staged times of year and is themed around the ten key criteria taken from within the Police and Crime Plan.

-Police Property Act funding comes from the sale of recovered stolen goods or property, where the owners cannot be traced.
+Police Property Act funding comes from the sale of recovered stolen goods or property where the owners cannot be traced.
+In accordance with the Police Property act Regulations (1997) all awards from this fund must be for charitable purposes.

-Applications are considered throughout the year from voluntary and community groups, who are working for charitable purposes and to improve the lives of people in Cleveland.
+Applications are considered throughout the year from charities, who are working to improve the lives of people in Cleveland.
+Groups will be asked to submit applications which fit with the seasonal themes identified by the PCC’s team (see table below).

-You must be a registered charity to apply for funding.
+You must be a registered charity or charitable foundation to apply.
+We are now accepting applications for the following theme:

 How to apply